So.

 We also happened to park right next to some active railroad tracks…and that got old, fast.
 Literally, every 15-20min there’d be at least one, if not two trains driving by.
 No one really slept much that night.
 We got up and had our daily ration of one Poptart for breakfast and hit the road for Texas.

 We found a cool little place to camp of the side of an old road.
 It was right next to an abandoned shack, (and some other trash people have dumped there in the past.)
-The owner of the land, an old farmer named Weston Johnson, came to see what was going on, and was really nice to us, and warned us about all the rattlesnakes.
-Kissle and Josh went out looking for the snakes, but didn’t find any.
+The owner of the land, an old farmer named Weston Johnson, came to see what was going on, and

 We all stink pretty bad.
 None of us have had a shower or changed our clothes in a few days.
 We’re all smelling fairly ripe.
 Court continues to remind me of my stench, but if he only knew that we can SEE his odor radiating off his body… (I just showed Court this line, and he’s mad that I’m throwing him under the bus on this.
 Now we’re now having an interesting conversation on smell.
 You know that you smell bad when you can smell yourself.
 It’s like when you rip one, on the ride home from the Renshaws in Alpine, and YOU think it stinks, so you actually feel bad for the others in the car.
 It’s like that.) ( I just read Court that last bit in parenthesis, and now he’s not so mad that I threw him under the bus.)